-he Wild Bird Trust, BirdLife South Africa and the Percy FitzPatrick can get and your donation will make a huge difference.
+Cape Parrots need all the help they can get and your donation will make a huge difference.
 The Wild Bird Trust is a tax-exempt registered charity whose sole mission is to advance the research in, education about and conservation of all birds in the wild, as well as their habitats.
 Post donations to PO Box 820.
 Constantia.
 7848, South Africa, or e-mail Dr Steve Boyes on rs.boyes@uct.ac.za